kgisl/makesite/content/blog/2021-04-01-godplayer-me.md

 # But why?

-Crowdsourcing from HNIs will help impulsively contribute for
+Crowdsourcing from HNIs to *impulsively* contribute for
   - crisis care (KGH),
   - learning (KGISL Edu supports single-parent child who is an aspiring first-time graduate),
   - community (KGDS delivers water to off-grid coastal villages)